 In 2014 composed the soundtrack for the film "Francofonia" directed by Alexander Sokurov, which received two prizes at the 72nd Venice Film Festival.

-In 2015, together with Klever Quartet, he recorded an album "Without Words", which was presented in the Small Hall of the St. Petersburg Philharmonic in June of the same year.
+In 2015, together with Klever Quartet recorded an album "Without Words", which was presented in the Small Hall of the St. Petersburg Philharmonic in June of the same year.

 In August of the same year the was a premiere of the ballet "Her name was Carmen" in the in London Coliseum Theater in Kabardokov’s arrangement on the themes from the opera Bizet.
 It performed by the orchestra of the British National Opera and Tachkin’s Dance Theater.